elliottbache/tls_connection_coding_challenge/README.md

 ## Security

-This project is a toy protocol demo/demo.
+This project is a simple demo.
 The default configuration uses **local, mutual TLS (mTLS)** between client and server.

 There is also a flag that allows for basic, unverified TLS to simplify running the sample.